.avif)

 Whether plans are required by New York City, your building, or both, most sizable renovations in NYC will require architectural plans.
 With that said, not all architects are created equal.
 So, what kind of architect do you need and what kind is best for your renovation?
 Let’s find out.

-This approach typically makes sense for clients who have a sense of what they want with respect to design goals, timelines, and costs.
+This approach typically makes sense for projects where the scope is defined from the outset and clients who have a sense of what they want with respect to design goals, timelines, and costs.

 With an independent architect you will typically need to hire a separate designer and then bid your architectural and design plans out to contractors.
 Upon hiring the contractor(s) your architect may stay on as an owner's agent/owners representative or typically hand your project off to the contractors (depending on the nature of your engagement).